Aluminium: 20th-century standardization and regional usage

-In 1925, the American Chemical Society adopted this spelling.
+In 1925, the American Chemical Society adopted the spelling aluminum.
 The International Union of Pure and Applied Chemistry (IUPAC) adopted aluminium as the standard international name for the element in 1990.
 In 1993, they recognized aluminum as an acceptable variant; the most recent 2005 edition of the IUPAC nomenclature of inorganic chemistry also acknowledges this spelling.
 IUPAC official publications use the -ium spelling as primary, and they list both where it is appropriate.
 (Note: For instance, see the November–December 2013 issue of Chemistry International: in a table of (some) elements, the element is listed as "aluminium (aluminum)".)
 Both spellings have coexisted since.
 Their usage is currently regional: aluminum dominates in the United States and Canada; aluminium is prevalent in the rest of the English-speaking world.

 Other proposed names

-German physicist Ludwig Wilhelm Gilbert had proposed Thonerde-metall, after the German "Thonerde" (Note: a historic spelling, nowadays spelled "Tonerde") for alumina, in his Annalen der Physik but that name never caught on at all even in Germany.
-American chemist Joseph W. Richards (Note: founder and later president of the Electrochemical Society) in 1891 found just one occurrence of argillium in Swedish, from the French "argille" (Note: nowadays spelled "argile") for clay.
+German physicist Ludwig Wilhelm Gilbert had proposed Thonerde-metall, after the German Thonerde (Note: a historic spelling, nowadays spelled "Tonerde") for alumina, in his Annalen der Physik but that name never caught on at all even in Germany.
+American chemist Joseph W. Richards (Note: founder and later president of the Electrochemical Society) in 1891 found just one occurrence of argillium in Swedish, from the French argille (Note: nowadays spelled argile) for clay.